A Self-Guided Walk on Dangar Island

-My walk takes me past the Fire Shed and Ambulance Station and I make a detour to the shop to collect my mail and get an ice-cold drink.
+My walk takes me past the Fire Shed and Ambulance Station (both services are run by volunteers) and I make a detour to the shop to collect my mail and get an ice-cold drink.

 While sitting outside enjoying the pleasant breeze and quiet lapping of the water against the sea wall, one of the people from the beach walks past.
 When he realises that the ferry will be a while he offers me a lift back to Brooklyn.
 He isn’t local and my camera has marked me as a tourist.
 Dangar does that to people – they are friendly and helpful and talk to strangers.

 I make my way up the steep hill to explore the top half of the island.
 Recently two women passed me on this section of the road and asked “is there anything up there?”
-The answer should have been “that depends” For me there is plenty “up there”.
+For me there is plenty “up there”.

 Back to nature